ShaunCurtis/Blazr.Weather/Documents/Result.md

 - **Success**: The operation completed successfully
 - **Failure**: The operation failed, and the result contains an error message.

+Result implements *Railway-Orientated Programming*.
+Any error/exception flows up the chain bypassing executing any of steps beyond the exception/error source.

 ## `Result<T>`

 We can define a result as follows: